vimalveerachamy/coding-interview-patterns/kotlin/README.md

 ## Note

-As the time repository was created, Latest JDK that supporting Kotlin is JDK 21
+* As the time repository was created, Latest JDK that supporting Kotlin is JDK 21
+* Solutions are based on the question inside a `Coding Interview Patterns` book

 ## Table of Contents
 1. [x] Chapter 1: Two Pointers